-If you are a student who is interested in participating on one of our programs and
+If you are a student who is interested in participating in one of our study abroad

-have a disability or a condition that may effect the academics, traveling, and/or
+programs and have a disability or a condition that may affect the academics, traveling,

-overall experience of your program, we encourage you to read the information below,
+and/or overall experience of your program, we encourage you to read the information

 - Application process